 Vismodegib is a cancer medicine that interferes with the growth of certain cancer cells in the body.

 Vismodegib is used to treat basal cell carcinoma that has spread to other parts of the body.

 Vismodegib may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about vismodegib?

-For Women: Use effective birth control while taking vismodegib and for 7 months after your last dose.
+For Women: Use effective birth control to prevent pregnancy while you are using this medicine and for at least 7 months after your last dose.
 Call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.

 For Men: Always use a latex condom and spermicide when having sex, even if you have had a vasectomy.
 Continue using condoms and spermicide for at least 3 months after you stop taking vismodegib.

 What should I discuss with my healthcare provider before taking vismodegib?

 You should not use vismodegib if you are allergic to it, or: